OuhscBbmc/redcap-manual-v1/check/testing2.md

 * Are all the items present?
 * Have any items been added that were not approved by the IRB (and therefore should be deleted)?
 * Are calculated variables producing correct answers?
+* Can the investigators confirm who has been approved as key personnel by the IRB so only those people are given access to the REDCap project?

 ### User-Friendly Appearance {#sec-check-testing-others-appearance}